Sponsored by Utah Valley University and Capitol Reef National Park

 The Ripple Rock Nature Center (RRNC) is an educational facility that opened in May of 1999.
 During each summer season, RRNC is visited by approximately 3500 people.
-These visitors include student and civic groups who learn about the natural history of the Capitol Reef area.
+These visitors include families, student and civic groups who learn about the natural history of the Capitol Reef area.

-Originally built in 1957.
-This two-room 940-square foot structure is conveniently located in the Park’s Fruita Historic District, approximately ¾ mile from the Visitor Center on the Scenic Drive.
-It is located between two fruit orchards, across from a blacksmith shop exhibit adjacent to Sulphur Creek, and near a picnic area and historic pioneer farmstead.
+Originally built in 1957, this two-room 940-square foot structure is conveniently located in the Park’s Fruita Historic District, approximately ¾ mile from the visitor center on the Scenic Drive.
+It is located between two fruit orchards, across from a blacksmith shop exhibit, adjacent to Sulphur Creek, and near a picnic area and historic pioneer farmstead.
 The building is set back from the road and surrounded by areas of rough lawn with mature shade trees.

 The Park Visitor Center, built in the 1960s, is located at the junction of Utah Hwy 24 and the park's Scenic Drive.
 Open year-round, summer hours are 8:00 am – 6:00 pm and summer visitation can reach 1,000 daily.
 Exhibits and a movie describe park resources, activities and facilities.
-The digital image collection is housed in the park library in the visitor center.

 The Park provides the intern with one private bedroom in a coed multi-bedroom house with shared living, kitchen and bathroom facilities.

 Application materials must be submitted by Feb.
-1, 2013.
+18, 2015.